3 Surprisingly Useful Hemp Products

 You may be surprised by how many people buy hemp products.
 One of the appeals of hemp is that it can be used in a wide variety of different manners, all of them yielding different products as a result.
+Hemp paper, hemp seeds, hemp oil, hemp fibers, hemp extracts, hemp protein, hemp plastic, hemp fuel, and a varieties of products made from hemp are gaining popularity as the hemp plant is becoming more accepted in our culture.
+Consuming hemp has a variety of benefits.
 Furthermore, hemp is more broadly legal than cannabis, though its production itself is a slightly trickier issue.

-For example, NC hemp is legal to produce, but only under the state’s pilot program as dictated by federal law.
-There’s good reason to hope that the pilot program will yield a more expansive production in the future, yielding benefits both to hemp consumers and the NC economy in general.
+For example, NC hemp is legal to produce, as dictated by federal law.
+A more expansive production in the future, yielding benefits for both hemp consumers and the NC economy in general.
 With that being said, let’s look into some of the different hemp products that can be created and consumed.

 1. Hemp Seeds and Hemp Seed Oil

-Believe it or not, you can consume both hemp seeds and hemp seed oil.
+Believe it or not, you can consume both hemp seeds and cold pressed hemp oil.
 These are the types of products that distributors may want to buy bulk hemp for, as they can be used in several different recipes.
-Hemp seeds are known for being quite nutritious and easy to eat and are often consumed by athletes due to how clean they are.
+Hemp seeds are known for being quite nutritious and easy to eat and are often consumed by athletes due to how clean they are and eating hemp seeds have many digestive and nutritional benefits.
+Hemp seeds for consumption come from industrial hemp and each plant can produce thousands of seeds.
 They can be compared to flax seeds and chia seeds in terms of their texture and nutty flavor, and they presumably could be used to substitute for those seeds in different recipes.